lynseyAndNuno/lynseyAndNunoProject4/readme.md

 // Stretch Goals!

-1. pull current weather from weather API
+1. Pull current weather from weather API
-2. check if raining or snowing
+2. Check if raining or snowing
-3. if raining, add 50% to commute time
+3. If raining, add 50% to commute time
-4. if snowing, add 100% to commute time.
+4. If snowing, add 100% to commute time.
-5. display new times for user with funny message about how garbage the ttc is.
+5. Display new times for user with funny message about how garbage the TTC is.